-Yes, this is the cool shot I talked about earlier, at least I thought it turned out pretty good ?
 It was such a gloomy day but the view was still breathtaking!

 About a minute after you enter the main gate the road splits and you can either go left or right.
 Keep left if you’re there for sunrise or want to explore the stepwell and walls facing east or keep right for the main fort complex and the best sunset views.

-The walls by the “Bawadi of Nahargarh”, which I think is the name of the large stepwell, is the best place to watch sunrise.
+The walls by the “Bawadi of Nahargarh”, which I think is the name of the large stepwell, is the best place to watch the sunrise.
 However, the walls are quite steep there so you might have to peek through the small windows or somehow get up on the walls.
-The fort doesn’t oficially open until 10 am, so this is the only accessible area early in the morning.
+The fort doesn’t officially open until 10 am, so this is the only accessible area early in the morning.

 Bawadi of Nahargarh, another cool stepwell, very different from the one I talked about in my last post.

-Nahargarh Fort Sunset Point – Don’t make the same mistake we did
+Nahargarh Fort Sunset Point

 The official closing time for the fort is 5.30 pm.
 However, this doesn’t apply to the walls and restaurant, only the museum part of the fort so don’t be put off coming for sunset.